83rd Grey Cup

-The 83rd Grey Cup a.k.a.
-The Wind Bowl was the 1995 Canadian Football League championship game played between the Baltimore Stallions and the Calgary Stampeders at Taylor Field in Regina, Saskatchewan.
-The Stallions won the game by a score of 37–20.
-It marked the only time that an American-based team won the Grey Cup.
+The 83rd Grey Cup, also known as The Wind Bowl, was the 1995 Canadian Football League championship game played between the Baltimore Stallions and the Calgary Stampeders at Taylor Field in Regina, Saskatchewan.
+The Stallions defeated the Stampeders by a score 37–20 to win their first, and only, Grey Cup title.
+The Stallions' victory over the Stampeders marked the only time that an American-based team had won the Grey Cup.

 Game summary

 Baltimore Stallions (37) - TDs, Chris Wright, Alvin Walton, Tracy Ham; FGs, Carlos Huerta (5); cons., Huerta (3); singles, Josh Miller (1).

 Calgary Stampeders (20) - TDs, Marvin Pope, Doug Flutie; FGs, Mark McLoughlin (2); cons., McLoughlin (2).